DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 #### cons
 - no inbuild GitHub pages support
 - have to learn how to host stuff myself.

 ### jekyll chirpy theme
 #### pros
 - inbuild GitHub pages support
 - static site
 - build in comment system
 #### cons

-- difficulty building on locally on windows, (works fine on linux)
+- difficulty building on locally on windows, (works fine on linux though)

-### I choose/will use jekyll chirpy theme because it has inbuild GitHub pages support.
-And has detailed instuctions how to use their template.
+*I chose use jekyll chirpy theme because it has inbuild GitHub pages support.
+And also has detailed instuctions how to use and modify their theme.*